-- 9.3.1 Red Zone: No vehicle, whether attended or unattended, shall stop, wait or park in any area adjacent to a curb which is painted red; provided, however, that a scheduled transit bus may park in a red zone designated as a bus zone by a sign or other marking. - 9.3.2 White Zone: (TCP Operators) No vehicle shall stop, wait or park in any area adjacent to a curb which is painted white; Exception, vehicles may be stopped at a white zone while actively engaged in the immediate loading or unloading of passengers and/or baggage.
+- a.
+Red Zone: No vehicle, whether attended or unattended, shall stop, wait or park in any area adjacent to a curb which is painted red; provided, however, that a scheduled transit bus may park in a red zone designated as a bus zone by a sign or other marking. - b.
+White Zone: (TCP Operators) No vehicle shall stop, wait or park in any area adjacent to a curb which is painted white; Exception, vehicles may be stopped at a white zone while actively engaged in the immediate loading or unloading of passengers and/or baggage.
 No vehicle stopped in a white zone shall be left unattended.
-Stopping a Limousine in a white zone for the purpose of waiting for passengers and/or baggage is however permitted, provided that the white zone is designated as a Limousine zone by a sign or other marking. - 9.3.3 Yellow Zone: (Taxicab Operators) Taxi cabs are the only vehicles permitted to stop, wait, load and unload passengers at ONT passenger terminals.
-Taxi cabs may not be left unattended.
+Stopping a Limousine in a white zone for the purpose of waiting for passengers and/or baggage is however permitted, provided that the white zone is designated as a Limousine zone by a sign or other marking. - c.
+Yellow Zone: (Taxicab Operators) Taxi cabs are the only vehicles permitted to stop, wait, load and unload passengers at ONT passenger terminals.
+Taxi cabs may not be left unattended. - d.
+Green Zone: Allows government owned vehicles to park for up to 20 minutes.

-9.4 Cell Phone Waiting Lot
+9.4 Cell Phone Waiting Lot:

-Vehicles waiting to meet arriving ONT passengers are encouraged to wait in the Cell Phone Waiting Lot, located east of Lot 6, 3350 John Bangs Dr. Ontario, CA 91761
+Vehicles waiting to meet arriving ONT passengers are encouraged to wait in the Cell Phone Waiting Lot, located west of Terminal 2 and Terminal 4 at: 1040 W. Moore Way, Ontario, CA 91761 (east of closed Terminal 1).

-9.5 Emergency Suspension of Parking
+9.5 Emergency Suspension of Parking:

-- 9.5.1 The ONT CEO or his/her authorized representative, may prohibit parking or movement of vehicles on any part of the Airport when a traffic congestion or hazard is likely to result from the holding of any assemblage, celebration, or function on Airport property. - 9.5.2 The ONT CEO or his/her authorized representative is further authorized to post signs giving notice of such addition to other instructions appearing thereon.
+- a.
+The ONT CEO or his/her authorized representative, may prohibit parking or movement of vehicles on any part of the Airport when a traffic congestion or hazard is likely to result from the holding of any assemblage, celebration, or function on Airport property. - b.
+The ONT CEO or his/her authorized representative is further authorized to post signs giving notice of such addition to other instructions appearing thereon.

-9.6 Authorized Vehicles on ONT Air Operations (AOA)
+9.6 Authorized Vehicles on ONT Air Operations Area (AOA):